Explore

 Step 3.
 UI/UX design

 The software design process consists of several stages.
-As a product owner, you are the mastermind behind the project, so you need to define the project’s essence.
-Collect references, both positive and negative, they’ll save you a lot of time at design meetings and keep the number of iterations as low as possible.
+As a product owner, you're the mastermind behind the project, so you need to define the project’s essence.
+Collect references, both positive and negative, they’ll save you time at design meetings and keep the number of iterations as low as possible.

 Key elements you need for a software design